IvanFan/skilltree/array/two-sum.md

 Find two numbers such that they add up to a specific target number.

+It can also be extended to more than 2 numbers

 This question can be solved from different aspects.

 ## Two points